 Tertiary treatment is the final stage of wastewater treatment that removes lingering inorganic compounds and other substances such as nitrogen and phosphorous.
 This photocatalytic process, employing UVA radiation at 365, 385 and 400nm, is the photo-Fenton Reaction in which radiation causes a rapid reaction between hydrogen peroxide and iron.

 Historically the photo-Fenton reaction relied on solar radiation as the source of catalytic radiation, but weather conditions and solar cycles make artificial illumination an attractive alternative.
-Recently, this has been accomplished using Mercury lamps which have a limited lifespan and high cost associated with them.
+Recently, this has been accomplished using mercury lamps, which have a limited lifespan and high cost associated with them.
 The Spanish researchers are testing the effectiveness of newly available LED light sources for UV radiation with positive results.
-LED bulbs are less expensive than traditional incandescent bulb and have a longer life.
+LED bulbs are less expensive than traditional incandescent bulbs and have a longer life.

 Soil Contamination Applications

-The use of laser induced breakdown spectroscopy is widely used for soil contamination detection.
+The use of laser-induced breakdown spectroscopy is widely used for soil contamination detection.
 Researchers from the Department of Environmental Sciences of the Government College University, Faisalabad, Pakistan are studying Chromium VI and other heavy metal contamination from industrial waste produced by the economically important leather tanning industry.
-The Avantes AvaSpec 3648-USB2 Dual Channel spectrometer system working in the 300-750 nm wavelength range provided researchers with quantitative and qualitative analytical data with a very low detection limit.
+The Avantes AvaSpec-3648 dual-channel spectrometer system working in the 300-750 nm wavelength range provided researchers with quantitative and qualitative analytical data with a very low detection limit.

 Spectroscopy in Nuclear Materials Monitoring

-Nuclear power is used around the world to supply commercial and residential power demands without the same carbon footprint of coal fired power, but nuclear power comes with its own risks.
-Researchers came together from institutions in Finland, Estonia, Romania, and Germany, and used the Avantes AvaSpec-ULS2048-USB2 spectrometer
+Nuclear power is used around the world to supply commercial and residential power demands without the same carbon footprint of coal-fired power, but nuclear power comes with its own risks.
+Researchers came together from institutions in Finland, Estonia, Romania, and Germany, and used the Avantes AvaSpec-ULS2048CL-EVO spectrometer

 in their work with laser-induced breakdown spectroscopy to study composites of beryllium and tungsten, detecting doped samples of deuterium.
 This work will contribute to the development of in situ monitoring of deposit layers in plasma-facing surfaces of fusion reactors, improving safety and efficiency.